WallysonMarcos/UrbanFixApp/README.md

 </h1>

 <h3 align="center">
-  React Native Application for support Urban Issues
+  Mobile application for support urban issues
 </h3>

-## 💇🏻‍♂️ About the project
 ## 🚀 Technologies

 Technologies that I used to develop this mobile client